 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 In the mood for a decadent and delicious chocolate cupcake?
-These vegan, gluten free and sugar free friendly double chocolate cupcakes are the perfect easy treat to whip up.
+These gluten free, dairy free, and refined sugar free double chocolate cupcakes are the perfect easy treat to whip up.
 They’re rich and fudgy and bursting with chocolate flavor.
+You can even make them sugar free if you need to!
 These would make the perfect Valentine’s Day dessert!